Share in one command

 QUIC + HTTP/2

-cloudflared can use QUIC uplinks and HTTP/2 over TLS in supported configurations.
+cloudflared can use QUIC uplinks and

 |